-Having successfully made a quick pivot to all online course delivery in the spring because of COVID-19, MTSU finance professor Keith Gamble, chair of the Department of Economics and Finance, felt it was important to “prepare for all possibilities” following the University’s decision to pursue some form of in-person classes for fall.
+Having successfully made a quick pivot to all online course delivery last spring because of COVID-19, MTSU finance professor Keith Gamble, chair of the Department of Economics and Finance, felt it was important to “prepare for all possibilities” following the university’s decision to pursue some form of in-person classes for fall 2020.

-Now in his fifth year at the University, Gamble had already full embraced virtual technology in development of his Finance 2010 Personal Financial Planning class, an all-online course that produced a 500% increase in enrolled students and was among courses nominated for the University’s Outstanding Achievement in Instructional Technology Award last academic year.
+Now in his fifth year at MTSU, Gamble had already full embraced virtual technology in the development of his Finance 2010 Personal Financial Planning class, an all-online course that produced a 500% increase in enrolled students and was among courses nominated for the University’s Outstanding Achievement in Instructional Technology Award last academic year.

-Gamble’s in-person section meets on Monday mornings inside a socially-distanced Tucker Theatre, but he’s added a Zoom option for students who prefer a remote learning experience — whether live or recorded — because of health concerns or other reasons.
-And the fully online component of the course is still available and integrated into D2L, the acronym for the University’s Desire2Learn online learning management system for students and faculty.
+Gamble’s in-person section met on Monday mornings inside a socially-distanced Tucker Theatre, but he added a Zoom option for students who preferred a remote learning experience — whether live or recorded — because of health concerns or other reasons.
+And the fully online component of the course is still available and integrated into D2L, the acronym for the university’s Desire2Learn online learning management system for students and faculty.